Trofim Lysenko: After Odessa and first confrontation with geneticists

 On 11 January 1938, the newspaper Sotszemledeliye published an article titled "Improve the Academy of Agricultural Sciences: Ruthlessly uproot enemies and their rumps from scientific institutions," where Vavilov, Mikhail Zavadovsky, and Pyotr Konstantinov were indicated as accomplices of the enemies of the people.

 In 1938, Lysenko became president of the All-Union Academy of Agricultural Sciences.
 At the beginning of 1939, Yarovizatsiya published an article by Prezent "On pseudoscientific theories and genetics", in which Prezent compared the works of Vavilov with those of the anti-Marxist philosopher Eugen Dühring.
 In the same year, the journal Pod znamenem marksizma held a discussion on genetics.
 At the conclusion of this discussion, its organizer, philosopher Mark Mitin, sharply criticized the activities of Vavilov.

-In 1939, According to official data, by changing the agricultural technology of millet, Lysenko increased the yield of millet from 2-3 to 15 centners per hectare.
+In 1939, According to official data, by changing the agricultural technology of millet, Lysenko allegedly increased the yield of millet from 2-3 to 15 centners per hectare.
 On 13 December 1942, at a session of the All-Union Academy of Agricultural Sciences, Lysenko argued that "in 1940, millet on millions of hectares had already become the highest-yielding grain crop" and called for "a turn towards millet."
 Lysenko proposed a system of spring cultivation for grain, which made it possible to clear the soil of weeds before sowing, and then sow with vernalized seeds.

 In mid-1940, by Lysenko's order, NKVD employee S. N. Shundenko was appointed deputy director of the All-Union Research Institute of Plant Industry, despite the categorical protest of Vavilov, who wrote denunciations of the institute's workers.
 In August 1940, Vavilov was arrested; following this, Vavilov's employees and friends, Georgii Karpechenko, Grigory Levitsky, Leonid Govorov, and Konstantin Flaksberger, were arrested and died in custody.